 Alternate spellings: Amen-Re/ Amen-Ra/ Amun-Re/ Amun-Ra/ Amon-Re/ Amon-Ra

-Amun did not physically engender the universe.
 His position as King of gods developed to the point of virtual monotheism where other gods became manifestations of him.
-With Osiris (see
+With Osiris, Amun-Ra is the most widely recorded of the Egyptian gods.

-Amun became depicted in human form, seated on a throne, wearing on his head a plain, deep circlet from which rise two straight parallel plumes.
-The plumes were symbolic of the spirit of duality.
+Amun became depicted in human form, seated on a throne, wearing on his head a plain, deep circlet from which rise two straight parallel ostrich plumes,

 When the army of the founder of the Eighteenth dynasty expelled the Hyksos rulers from Egypt, the victor's city of origin, Thebes, became the most important city in Egypt, the capital of a new dynasty.
 The local patron deity of Thebes, Amun, therefore became nationally important.
 The pharaohs of that new dynasty attributed all their successful enterprises to Amun and they lavished much of their wealth and captured spoil on the construction of temples dedicated to Amun.